Is There A "Happy Pill" That Can Change My Mood?

 Patients diagnosed with depression are often prescribed FDA-approved antidepressants by physicians.
 For those experiencing another mental health condition, such as anxiety, other medications, such as anti-psychotics or anti-anxiety medications, may be discussed.
 Some medications may reduce nightmares, improve libido, improve energy levels, or help individuals fall asleep.

-While drugs do not work for everyone and carry some risks, medications can benefit many.
+While medications do not work for everyone and carry some risks, medications can benefit many people.
 They may not work immediately or reduce every symptom, however.
 Talk to your doctor to find out if prescription medication would benefit you.

 Are there risks when taking medications?